Precious-Chinaza/Tech-news-app/README.md

-# 🚀 Tech News Hub
+# Tech Pulse📺📺

-A modern, responsive Flask web application that fetches and displays the latest technology news headlines using the NewsAPI.
+This is a responsive Flask web application that fetches and displays the latest tech. news headlines using the NewsAPI.

 ## Features